 Identifying Signs of Termite Damage

 Finding a termite problem early makes fixing it easier.
 If you ignore or put off fixing signs of wood damage, your home’s foundation will become weaker.
-Additionally, since termites like wood, it is important to regularly check all wooden parts of your home, including basements and attics, where they often begin their invasion without being noticed.
+Since termites like wood, it is also important to regularly check all wooden parts of your home, including basements and attics, where they often begin their invasion without being noticed.
 With the right knowledge, you can take quick action, avoid costly fixes, and keep your property’s value.

 Long-term Impact of Termite Damage in Portland, OR